How to watch Love Island UK final 2021 and stream as the winners are crowned from home, abroad and in the US

 Watch anywhere: try ExpressVPN 100% risk-free

-The nation have once again coupled up with their TV screen for another series of young, scantily-clad twenty-somethings gallivanting around a villa somewhere in Spain.
+The nation has once again coupled up with their TV screen for another series of young, scantily-clad twenty-somethings gallivanting around a villa somewhere in Spain.

 From being put through their paces in gruelling - borderline revolting challenges - to determining whether one of their fellow islanders is their type on paper.
 And let's not forget the unnecessary way in which they scream "I've got a text!" at the top of their lungs every time the producers dare to intervene and stir the pot just a little bit more.